Call Now 24/7 Free Consultation

 Statute of Limitations

 The standard limitation period for snowmobile accident injury claims in Michigan is three years from the date of the accident under MCL 600.5805.
-Claims involving government entities or government-affiliated trail organizations require earlier written notice — often within six months — under MCL 691.1404.
-Missing these earlier deadlines permanently bars your claim against the government entity.
-If your accident involved a maintained trail or a public road crossing, call us immediately.
+Claims involving government entities, public trails, public road crossings, or government-affiliated trail organizations may involve special notice rules, immunity defenses, and claim-specific procedural requirements.
+If your accident involved public property or a government-maintained area, call us immediately.

 Why Snowmobile Cases Require Immediate Action